Skip to main content

 I’m an HPC Performance Engineer specializing in optimizing large-scale GPU clusters for AI/ML workloads.
 In supercomputing, there’s always a natural tension between system administrators (“Keep it stable!”) and researchers (“Run it faster!”).
 My job is to find the technical sweet spot that makes both happy.

 During the day I work on production HPC infrastructure for AI research.
-Outside of work, I build a mini-supercomputer from consumer hardware and document every step of it here.
+Outside of work, I’m building a mini-supercomputer from consumer hardware and documenting every step of it here.

 CORE STACK: Slurm Linux Docker/Apptainer PyTorch Distributed Ansible